MichaelDrogalis/dire/README.md

 Decomplect error logic.
 Error handling, pre/post conditions and general hooks for Clojure functions.

-Provides two modes:
+Provides two flavors:

-1. The silent AOP style, using the bang'ed commands!
+1. The drop-in style, using functions ending in '!'
-2. Erlang-style inspired by the work of [Joe Armstrong](http://www.erlang.org/download/armstrong_thesis_2003.pdf) using a supervisor.
+2. Erlang-style inspired by the work of [Joe Armstrong](http://www.erlang.org/download/armstrong_thesis_2003.pdf) using a supervisor

 ## Installation